guettli/simple21term/README.md

 * https://en.wikipedia.org/wiki/Feedback

 ## Installation
-* Install your favorite IDE.
+* Open your favorite IDE.
 For example PyCharm (Community Edition is enough)
 * Create new (empty) project: [Create a Python project](https://www.jetbrains.com/help/pycharm/creating-empty-project.html).
 Name it "zero21project".
 Leave the other values unchanged.
 * VCS / Get from Version Control.
 URL: https://github.com/guettli/zero21tree.git then "clone", then "Open in this window".
 * Open "manage.py".
 A yellow warning is at the top "No Python interpreter is configured for the project".
 Choose "Configure Python Interpreter".
 Choose "add", then "New Environment".